Trent Miner

-Trent Miner (born February 5, 2001) is a Canadian professional ice hockey goaltender for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
+Trent Miner (born February 5, 2001) is a Canadian professional ice hockey player who is a goaltender for the Colorado Avalanche of the National Hockey League (NHL).

 Playing career

 Miner was selected in the seventh-round, 202nd overall, by the Colorado Avalanche in the 2019 NHL entry draft.
-During the 2024–25 season, Miner made his NHL debut on November 15, 2024 in relief in the second period of Colorado’s 5–2 loss to the Washington Capitals, where he played 34:58 and turned aside 12 of the 13 shots he faced.
+During the 2024–25 season, Miner made his NHL debut on November 15, 2024, in relief in the second period of Colorado's 5–2 loss to the Washington Capitals, where he played 34:58 and turned aside 12 of the 13 shots he faced.
+Miner recorded his first NHL career win and first NHL shutout during a 4–0 win against the Columbus Blue Jackets on January 10, 2026, after saving 29 shots.